aplteam/Tatin/docs/PackageConfiguration.md

 A group may be the name of a user, the owner, a company, an application name, a publisher or anything else that makes sense.
 It's totally up to you and might well depend on who is running the Tatin Server you want to publish to.

+You can define a default for `group` in the user settings file.
+The default will be used when a new package is created.

 #### license

 This may be empty, or it may specify a license such as: